 For truly sustainable and effective behaviour change, it’s important to look at your employees’ whole environment, both at work and at home.

 What foods are available to your employees in your vending machines, or office kitchens?
 Do you provide free biscuits – or free fruit?
 Are there showers available for employees who workout at lunchtime?
 Likewise, what foods are being cooked and served at home?

-The most effective programs include your employees’ significant others, through including them in a health risk assessment, or even in the campaigns and challenges, or providing engaging newsletters they can take home and share.
+The most effective programs include your employees’ significant others, for example providing engaging newsletters they can take home and share.